 Early orthodontic treatment allows our orthodontists to correct potentially serious problems before they can impact your child’s oral health and function.
 This early treatment also helps ensure that your child’s permanent teeth have space to erupt properly in their mouths.
-Early treatment is beneficial in a number of ways, including:
+Early treatment is beneficial in a number of ways, as it can:

-- Reserving space in the mouth for teeth to erupt in the future
+- Reserve space in the mouth for teeth to erupt in the future

-- Providing more space for crowded and erupting teeth
+- Provide more space for crowded and erupting teeth

 Early orthodontic treatments are usually done at a time when your child’s bones are still relatively soft in comparison to a healthy adult’s.
 The gentle but effective treatments of early orthodontics can guide and mold a child’s developing jaw and facial bones into place.
 This allows our team to accomplish treatment in a fraction of the time it might take at a later age.

-Dr. Sherif Elhady, Dr. Zahra Hassantash or Dr. Davina Bailey will thoroughly examine your child’s teeth, mouth and jaws to determine if early treatment is a good option for them.
+Dr. Sherif Elhady will thoroughly examine your child’s teeth, mouth and jaws to determine if early treatment is a good option for them.